Brighton Rock - The Great Escape 2022

 The WAEVE, The Old Market

-As we wait for the band, I can’t help but wonder, if this is the music industry’s finest, the people behind the record labels, promotion, marketing, royalties etc, the people discovering, loving, living and breathing music….how come they talk through so many shows?
+As we wait for the band, I can’t help but wonder, if this is the music industry’s finest, the people behind the record labels, promotion, marketing, royalties etc,, the people discovering, loving, living and breathing music….how come so many of them talk through so many shows?
 There is a breathtaking lack of respect for artists at gigs these days, and I naively thought there would be less of that at the TGE shows.
 But people with lanyards rather than my humble wristband chunter loudly away through performers.
 If the industry has no respect for artists, what hope is there that punters might?
 I really am getting old and grumpy…

 They take the stage, a quick hello and we are off, into a dark, brooding ballad, that then suddenly explodes, as a tambourine is beaten to within an inch of its life, while the sax player blows up a storm.
 A heavily pregnant and ever glamorous Rose introduces them as The WAEVE (and IT IS PRONOUNCED 'WAVE'!), and they pelt straight into Someone Up There, that begins with a pleasingly yelped "Hey!" from Rose and Graham. and then they are off, a stomper of a song.
 Graham yells “man” at the end, very pleased with the performance, and then a barely audible “thank you”

-Over And Over is a slide guitar wig out, while Drowning is harmonica, violin...it's like Graham has let his inner Syd off the leash - this is prog.
+Over And Over is a slide guitar wig out, while Drowning is harmonica, violin, madness...it's like Graham has let his inner Syd off the leash - this is prog, not folk.

 Graham takes to the sax for Sleepwalking and Kill Me Again, the latter featuring some Graham smirking and playing some atonal sax yelps, while the bass guitar knocks out some throbbing Krautrock riff.